 If you are interested in organizing a USDF L Education Program please contact our USDF Programs Coordinator at (859) 971-2277 or firstname.lastname@example.org

 The Organizer Guidelines can be viewed or downloaded on our forms & documents page.

 As part of this initiative, completion of Safe Sport Training is part of the prerequisite for taking the final exam, and it will be required that all Graduates of the USDF L Education Program and program faculty complete the training module to be listed on the USDF website.

 Currently the module will need to be retaken every two years to stay in line with the current standard.

-This training module is open to ANYONE and takes about two hours to complete – there are quizzes along the way that must be completed to be given credit for completion.
-Please select USA Equestrian as your organization to be notified that you have completed the course, and send m a copy of the certificate you receive upon completion to firstname.lastname@example.org.
+Please select US Equestrian as your organization to be notified that you have completed the course, and send a copy of the certificate you receive upon completion to email@example.com.
 If you have already completed the training module, please let us know – you don’t have to take it twice!

 I appreciate your help and support as USDF moves forward with the new Safe Sport Initiative.

 Continuing education for L graduates is very important and the L Program Committee would like to ensure that L Graduates (which includes L Graduates with distinction) stay up to date with current judging criteria.
 Since L graduates are used to judge schooling shows it is important that they stay current with current judging criteria in order to give proper comments to riders competing at the grass-root level.

 L Program Graduates are required to complete eight hours of continuing education per year.
 Graduates who meet the continuing education requirements, will be listed on the USDF website.